mseymour/cinch-twitter/README.md

 Loading
 -------

-This should be obvious, right?
-Not so.

 `c.plugins.plugins << Cinch::Plugins::Twitter::Client`

 Configuration
 -------------

 To configure the plugin, you must insert your access keys for the client.
-If you wish, you may use `JSON` or `YAML` to store and deserialize them.

 To retrieve your access keys and `oauth` tokens, if you already have an application set up, please visit https://dev.twitter.com/apps, otherwise visit https://dev.twitter.com/apps/new and follow the instructions.